 *Third-party measurement providers don’t need to detect user-initiated refresh as the user-initiated ad is equivalent to a regular ad impression.

 - IAB requires publishers to refresh ads reasonably (based on the niche).
-Refreshing ads in very short time intervals can lead to low-quality impressions that no advertisers want to bid on.
-In fact, demand partners can block you from their exchanges because of increased ad requests per user/per session.
+Refreshing ads in very short intervals can lead to low-quality impressions that no advertisers want to bid on.
+In fact, demand partners can block you from their exchanges because of increased ad requests per user or session.

 Can I Refresh Google Ad Exchange Ads?
 If so, How?